 Why could self publishing prove to be a platform of mixed views?
 Here’s why.

-Most of the self published authors chose the route because they were tired of waiting in the queue-in spite of having a lot of potential to make an influence through their books.
+Most of the self published authors chose the route because they were tired of waiting in the queue – in spite of having a lot of potentials to make an influence through their books.
 So here goes the first advantage: You won’t have to wait for approvals.